o3de/o3de.org/content/docs/userguide/gem-websockets.md

 ---
-description: ' Use the Websockets Gem to add support for the WebSocket protocol to your &ALYlong; project. '
+description: ' Use the Websockets Gem to add support for the WebSocket protocol to your Amazon Lumberyard project. '
-title: Websockets &gem;
+title: Websockets Gem
 ---
 # Websockets Gem {#gem-websockets}